The statistical origins of quantum mechanics: Discussion

 Thus, there seems to be no possibility to understand either the quantization procedure or the interpretation of the formalism, if a single particle picture is used as a starting point.
 According to a (prevailing) positivistic attitude this is no problem, since the above rules 'work' [they illustrate perfectly von Neumann's saying "`In mathematics you don't understand things.
 You just get used to them"'].
 On the other hand, an enormous amount of current activity \emph{is} apparently aimed at an understanding of quantum mechanics.

 We believe that the particle picture is inadequate, both as a starting point for the quantization process and with regard to the interpretation of the formalism.
 In fact, both of these aspects seem to be intimately related to each other; a comprehensible quantization procedure will lead to an adequate interpretation and a reasonable quantization procedure will only be found if the theory is interpreted in an adequate way.
 The position adopted here is that the most adequate way is the \emph{simplest} possible way.
 We believe that quantum mechanics is a statistical theory whose dynamical predictions make only sense for statistical ensembles and cannot be used to describe the behavior of individual events.
 This ensemble interpretation of quantum mechanics (for more details the reader is referred to review articles by Ballentine~\cite{ballentine:statistical} and by Home and Whitaker~\cite{home:ensemble}) is generally accepted as the simplest possible interpretation, free from any contradictions and free from any additional assumptions expanding the range of validity of the original formalism.
+Fundamental conceptual problems like the ``measurement problem'' or the impossibility to characterize the wave function of a single particle by means of experimental data~\cite{alter:quantum} do not exist in the statistical interpretation.
 Nevertheless it is a minority view; the reason may be that it forces us to accept that essential parts of reality are out of our control.
+This inconvenient conclusion can be avoided by \emph{postulating} that all fundamental laws of nature must be deterministic (with regard to the description of individual events).
+From the point of view of this deterministic dogma, any interpretation denying the completeness of QM must be a ``hidden variable theory''.